 - 3.1 Calculation and timing of payments.
-Subject to section 4.5 and Articles 5 and 13, during the Term, British Columbia will: - (a) make annual Revenue Sharing Contributions, calculated in accordance with Appendix C, to Skwah First Nation (or its Designate under section 4.2, as the case may be); and - (b) pay the annual Revenue Sharing Contribution in two equal instalments, the first to be made on or before September 30th and the second to be made on or before March 31st.
+Subject to section 4.5 and Articles 5 and 13, during the Term, British Columbia will: - make annual Revenue Sharing Contributions, calculated in accordance with Appendix C, to the Siska Band (or its Designate under section 4.2, as the case may be); and - (b) pay the annual Revenue Sharing Contribution in two equal instalments, the first to be made on or before September 30th and the second to be made on or before March 31st. - 3.2 First Fiscal Year.
+Notwithstanding section 3.1, for the First Fiscal Year of the Term, the Revenue Sharing Contribution is deemed to be \$103,952 the first instalment of which will be paid on or before September 30, 2021 if the effective date is prior to July 31st or on before March 31st, 2022 if the effective date is after July 31st.

-- 3.2 First Fiscal Year.
-Notwithstanding section 3.1, for the First Fiscal Year of the Term, the Revenue Sharing Contribution is deemed to be \$82,282 (representing the period of August 1, 2019 to March 31, 2020) the first instalment of which will be paid on or before September 30, 2019 if the Effective Date is prior to July 31st, 2015 or on or before March 31, 2019 if the Effective Date is after July 31st, 2019. - 3.3 Prorated amounts.
-For the purposes of determining the amount of the Revenue Sharing Contribution for partial BC Fiscal Years, the amount will be prorated to the month in which the Agreement is signed by Skwah First Nation; is terminated by either Party under section 13, or; to the end of the month in which the Agreement expires. - 3.4 Subsequent BC Fiscal Year amounts.
-Before November 30th of each year during the Term, British Columbia will provide written notice to Skwah First Nation of the amount of the Revenue Sharing Contribution for the following BC Fiscal Year and the summary document(s) and calculations identified in Appendix C. - 3.5 Amount agreed to.
-Skwah First Nation agrees that the amount set out in the notice provided under section 3.4 will be the amount of the Revenue Sharing Contribution payable under this Agreement for that following BC Fiscal Year. - 3.6.
+- 3.3 Prorated amounts.
+For the purposes of determining the amount of the Revenue Sharing Contribution for partial BC Fiscal Years, the amount will be prorated to the month in which the Agreement is signed by the Siska Band; is terminated by either Party under section 13, or; to the end of the month in which the Agreement expires. - 3.4 Subsequent BC Fiscal Year amounts.
+Before November 30th of each year during the Term, British Columbia will provide written notice to the Siska Band of the amount of the Revenue Sharing Contribution for the following BC Fiscal Year and the summary document(s) and calculations identified in Appendix C. - 3.5.
+Amount agreed to.
+The Siska Band agrees that the amount set out in the notice provided under section 3.4 will be the amount of the Revenue Sharing Contribution payable under this Agreement for that following BC Fiscal Year. - 3.6.
 Changes to provincial revenue sharing calculation formulas.
-The Parties agree that if, during the term of this Agreement, British Columbia introduces changes to the provincial forestry revenue sharing calculation formula described in Appendix C to this Agreement, any such changes will be incorporated into the calculation of the Revenue Sharing Contribution provided through this Agreement for the following BC Fiscal Year.
+The Parties agree that if, during the term of this Agreement, British Columbia introduces changes to the provincial forestry revenue sharing calculation formula described in Appendix C to this Agreement, any such changes will be incorporated into the calculation of the Revenue Sharing Contribution provided through this Agreement, prorated for the BC Fiscal Year upon the effective date of a new provincial forestry revenue sharing calculation formula.